-What: A line of activewear that’s more Andie Anderson than Penny Lane
+What it is: A line of activewear that’s more Andie Anderson than Penny Lane

 Co-founded by the woman with the best abs in Hollywood, Kate Hudson launched the affordable and fashion-forward activewear line Fabletics to get all women as excited about reps and sets as she is.
 Outfits start at $25, and yes, there are VIP perks: No shipping or return fees for members who sign up for monthly outfits—which gives you an added incentive to stay committed to your fit routine.
-A new men’s line called FL2 follows the same performance and fashion principals of Fabletics, with Kate’s big bro Oliver stepping in as spokesperson.

-What: ‘The Body’ is whipping up a greens elixir for everybody
+What it is: ‘The Body’ is whipping up a greens elixir for everybody

-What: Natural makeup for Honey…plus every other skin tone
+What it is: Natural makeup for Honey…plus every other skin tone

 Regular red carpet appearances puts an immense amount of stress on skin, but you wouldn’t guess it, judging by Jessica Alba’s eternal glow.
 Good thing she’s letting us in on her secret: natural skin care.
 The actress, behind the insanely popular healthy living company Honest Company, launched the Honest makeup line in late 2015.
 The bestselling Everything Primer Luminous Base is like a good night’s rest in a bottle, and the range of lip crayons works for seriously every skin tone.

 Juice Beauty and Goop Skincare, by Gwyneth Paltrow